trustmaster/trustmaster.github.io.src/content/post/visual-ai-engineering-with-pyflyde-pt2-rag.md

 This creates an SQLite database file in our index folder.
 We will use it in the next section to perform actual Retrieval Augmented Generation.

-### Potential improvements to the indexer

-As you may want to update your RAG database from time to time, our `Index.flyde` can be improved to support incremental indexing.
-We have implemented such an optimization in `Scrape.flyde` so that we don't scrape the issues that were scraped earlier.
-However, our vector database is populated from scratch every time we run `Index.flyde`.

-To avoid recreating the database from scratch or adding the same documents repeatedly, we can load the metadata from SQLite about the issues and articles that were indexed earlier and exclude those from the list returned by `ListArticles`.
-Alternatively, we can create a unique index in the `swlwi_embeddings` table and ignore items with the same path or hash upon adding them to the store.

 ## Retrieving documents into LLM's context

 Once we have populated the database with vectors of chunked documents, the actual retrieval of documents relevant to a search `query` and embedding of the search results into LLaMA's prompt is quite simple:

-{{< figure src="/img/post/pyflyde/rag.flyde.avif" alt="Rag.flyde" caption="Flow for Retrieval Augmentation of Ollama prompt" class="w60" >}}
+{{< figure src="/img/post/pyflyde/rag.flyde.webp" alt="Rag.flyde" caption="Flow for Retrieval Augmentation of Ollama prompt" class="w75" >}}

+Our `Rag.flyde` is different from `Index.flyde` and `Scrape.flyde` in that it is not designed as a standalone flow that you can just run with `pyflyde`.
+It is meant to be embedded in another flow or Python program.
+That's why you see `Query` as the flow input and `Response` as the flow output on the above diagram.

+This was intentional because we want to build the UI in a more conventional way and just embed `Rag.flyde` in that application.
+The next section shows how we can do it.

 ### Retriever component

 We provide the same path to the vector DB to the `Retriever` as an inline value.
 The `query` input comes from outside the flow, and the `response` output is used to send the results.
 There is no UI to get the query and display the results in this flow yet, because we are actually going to integrate it into an external Streamlit application in the next section.

-{{< figure src="/img/post/pyflyde/rag_retriever.avif" alt="Retriever component view in Flyde" class="w25" >}}
+{{< figure src="/img/post/pyflyde/rag_retriever.webp" alt="Retriever component view in Flyde" class="w25" >}}

 The Retriever implements the reader part of the vector store and reuses the same vector store logic for initialization.
 In addition, it uses LangChain's `as_retriever()` interface to perform the actual retrieval of matching documents.